shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-07-ModifyingNativeProject.md

 - `newContent`: the source code that should replace `oldContent` in the file

-## Merging files
+## App segment

-As mentioned in the introduction, another tool provided for modifying the root app with an extension is to utilize the app segment merging.
+As mentioned in the introduction, another tool provided for modifying the root app with an extension is to define new Android modules using an `android` directory in the app segment of your extension.

-An example of this can be seen in our `shoutem.places` [extension](https://github.com/shoutem/extensions/tree/master/shoutem.places/app/android) in the `shoutem.places/app/android` directory.
-It merges, among other things, `AndroidManifest.xml` in order to add permissions for Internet and Location:
+For example, instead of directly modifying the root Android `build.gradle`, you can simply create a `build.gradle` in  the `{{ site.example.devName }}.extension-name/app/android` directory which defines a new Android module for the app.
+You can see an example in `shoutem.places`, [here](https://github.com/shoutem/extensions/tree/master/shoutem.places/app/android).

+Furthermore, unique parts of the Android module are merged from the extension into the app, such as the `AndroidManifest.xml`, also visible in the above `shoutem.places` example.
+You can read more about manifest merging [here](https://developer.android.com/studio/build/manifest-merge).

 ```XML
 #file: shoutem.places/app/android/src/main/AndroidManifest.xml